Messianic Congregations FAQ

 It might help to know that there are three major affiliating bodies for Messianic congregations, and a majority of congregations in the world belong to one of them.
 There is the International Association of Messianic Congregations and Synagogues, the Union of Messianic Congregations, and the Association of Messianic Congregations.
 All three list their member congregations online.

-Celebrate Messiah Ministries together with Chosen People Ministries have led and started many congregations over the years.
+Chosen People Ministries has led and started many congregations over the years.
 These congregations often belong to one of the associations mentioned above.

 How many Messianic congregations are there in the world?

-So... what's the number?
+So… what’s the number?
+The Messianic Times lists 206 Messianic Congregations worldwide, but this list is not all-inclusive.
+The IAMCS lists 122, and the UMJC lists 79, and the AMC lists 13.
 An educated estimate would be that there are 400 viable, functioning congregations worldwide.
-This number is a huge increase from the small handful of Messianic Congregations that existed 50 years ago - so it is nothing short of remarkable!
+This number is a huge increase from the small handful of Messianic Congregations that existed 50 years ago – so it is nothing short of remarkable!